Rct567/FrequencyMan/README.md

 - `no_new_words`: Promotes cards with no new words.
 Put differently, it promotes cards who's words have all been seen before during review.
 - `ideal_new_word_count`: Like `ideal_focus_word_count`, but promotes cards with only a single 'new word' (a word not found in any reviewed card).
 - `proper_introduction`: Promotes cards that appear to be well suited to introduce a new word.
 Various factor are used, including the position of the new word and the word frequency + familiarity of the other words in the content.
 Cards without new words are not effected.
 - `proper_introduction_dispersed`: Disperses cards using the `proper_introduction` factor.
-This is done per word based select by 'lowest frequency of the least familiar word', thus dispersing cards with that same word selected.
-Cards with and without new word are effected.
+This is done per word select by `lowest_fr_least_familiar_word`, thus dispersing cards with that same word selected.
+Cards with and without new words are effected.

 ## Custom fields